 Sweden is one of the most attractive countries for people looking for high standards of living.
 This is thanks to the higher than the EU average minimum salaries in the country, as well as enticing average salaries.

 If you are wondering what are the minimum wages in Sweden, but also the average salaries here, you’re at the right place!
-We have gathered this data for you and it is valid throughout the country, even though some smaller cities might have slightly lower salaries.
+I have gathered this data for you and it is valid throughout the country, even though some smaller cities might have slightly lower salaries as it happens all over the world.

-Even though salaries have constantly gone up since 2015 until 2019 – the most recent records of average wages in Sweden available on OECD.Stat, where a gradual but constant increase can be observed – the health crisis that started in 2020 and impacted 2021 as well has also left some effects over the economic evolution of Sweden.
+Even though salaries have constantly gone up since 2015 until late 2021 – the most recent records of average wages in Sweden available on OECD.Stat – the health crisis that started in 2020 has also left some effects over the economic evolution of Sweden.
+This includes the high inflation year of 2021.

-The increase of the GDP during the last two years was considerably lower in comparison to 2019, and so was the productivity of the country.
+The increase of the GDP during the last two years was considerably lower in comparison to 2019 and beyond, and so was the productivity of the country.

 From all perspectives, therefore, Sweden seems like one of the best choices in terms of pay at the moment.